dmahony/pylibnetat/README.md

 Usage:

-add your network interface that is connected to the radio after the command like this: python ./pylibnetat eth0
+add your network interface that is connected to the radio after the command like this:<br>
+python ./pylibnetat eth0